VGGT-Long: Chunk it, Loop it, Align it -- Pushing VGGT's Limits on Kilometer-scale Long RGB Sequences: Experiments

 We begin with the KITTI odometry dataset, a classic benchmark for SLAM evaluation.
 Due to the long sequence lengths and outdoor settings, KITTI presents significant challenges for monocular reconstruction.
 Table~\ref{table:kitti_ate} reports the ATE across 11 sequences.

 VGGT-Long outperforms the learning-based methods such as DROID-SLAM and DPVO.
 Unlike ORB-SLAM2 or LDSO, our method does not rely on calibrated camera intrinsics and still maintains competitive accuracy.
 Notably, VGGT-Long runs successfully on all sequences, while foundation models like Fast3R, CUT3R, and VGGT fail due to memory overflow.
 This verifies that our chunk-and-align framework effectively extends VGGT to long sequences without sacrificing scalability.
+When running MASt3R-SLAM on KITTI Odometry, we observe that tracking stalled after about 100 frames.
+New frames cannot be selected as keyframes, causing the mapping part to stop updating even though the process continues running.
+This phenomenon indicates that MASt3R-SLAM undergoes tracking lost.
+Tracking lost is defined when the system fails to register new frames for a prolonged period, leading to no further updates in the map and trajectory.
+Although Figure \ref{fig:loop} shows a better reconstruction correction and Table \ref{table:kitti_ate} demonstrates better tracking performance, we can still observe that there are still some parts of the central intersection that are not aligned.
+This is because there is no explicit loop closure constraint for the input image in this area.

 To validate generalization, we test VGGT-Long on the Waymo Open Dataset, which features urban driving with high variability in scene appearance and traffic conditions.
 VGGT-Long achieves an average ATE of 1.996m across ten 200-frame segments.
 Compared to methods like CUT3R and MASt3R-SLAM, VGGT-Long yields significantly lower errors, as shown in Table~\ref{table:waymo_ate}.
 On segments with strong viewpoint diversity, VGGT-Long consistently produces more accurate and complete 3D reconstructions.